-SYMPHONIC WINDS Mr. Dave Schmuck, Director
+SYMPHONIC WINDS Mr. Kyle Foster, Director

 - It is expected that every member of the Symphonic Winds be enrolled in weekly private lessons.
-The RHS Band makes available a fantastic applied music faculty who can teacher these lessons during the school day or before/after school. - Every member of the RHS Symphonic Winds must prepare for the Region 3 All Region Band.
-Freshman are required to audition for the 9th Grade All Region Band and are encouraged to auditions for the High School All Region Band.
-10th 12th graders are required to audition for the High School All Region Band. - Prepare and perform a solo at the Richardson Chamber Music Festival.
+The RHS Band makes available a fantastic applied music faculty who can teacher these lessons during the school day or before/after school. - Every member of the RHS Symphonic Winds must prepare for the Region 20 All Region Band. - Prepare and perform a solo at the Richardson Chamber Music Festival.
 It is expected that each member of the Symphonic Winds will earn a 1st Division rating on a Class 1 or Class 2 solo. - Attend regularly scheduled, weekly sectionals outside of the school day. - Attend all scheduled performances.
 An unexcused absence may result in an immediate reassignment to a lower concert ensemble at the discretion of the head band director. - Arrive to each rehearsal prepared.
 This includes musical preparation (practice) in addition to physical preparation (rehearsal etiquette, functioning equipment, music, pencil, etc.).
 Students asked to leave rehearsals due to inadequate preparation more than twice during the course of the school year may be reassigned to another concert ensemble. - Be on time.
-Symphonic Winds members who are late to rehearsal and/or sectionals more than three times (in any combination) may be immediately reassigned to another concert ensemble.
+Symphonic Winds members who are late to rehearsal and/or sectionals more than three times (in any combination) may be immediately reassigned to another concert ensemble. - Maintain passing grades in all of your classes.

-- Members of the Symphonic Winds may be reassigned to a lower band at the director's discretion based upon All Region Auditions or RISD Chamber Music Festival among other factors. - Maintain passing grades in all of your classes.
 Members of the Symphonic Winds who become academically ineligible to perform and compete may be immediately reassigned to another concert ensemble. - Fully participate in all performance activities, including UIL and approved travel